 In addition to the high level of technology and sectoral aggregation, the CGE model represents a single representative agent with a set of expectations about the future.
 Of course in the real world, there are many distinct actors, all operating under expectations about the future outcomes of uncertainty.
 The survey described in Chapter 5 in fact exemplifies very different expectations about future policy.
 Because optimal near-term strategy is driven by the expectations about the future held by those making the investments, investors with different expectations would make different near-term decisions.
-Representing multiple agents would allow exploration of how the aggregate of diverse private investment decisions diverges from the socially optimal investment strategy impacts the different actors represented.
+Representing multiple agents would allow exploration of how the aggregate of diverse private investment decisions diverges from the socially optimal investment strategy.
+One could also study how policy designed to achieve the socially optimal investment strategy impacts the different actors represented.